OneShot review

 Conclusion

 Is OneShot worth your time and money?
-Well, it’s dirt-cheap on Steam sales and around 4 hours to complete.
-You’ll experience a nice, cozy-ish (end of the) world and do a lot more that I can’t mention due to fear of spoilers.
-So… unless you’re like a fire fighter or penniless, the answer is probably yes.
+Well, it’s dirt-cheap on Steam sales, takes around 4 hours to complete, and you’ll experience a nice, cozy-ish (end of the) world complete with sulky robots and pancakes.
+So… unless you’re like a fire fighter or penniless, the answer to both is probably yes.